Marlins vs. Rangers Player Props Betting Odds

 Arraez Stats

-- Arraez has 153 hits with 25 doubles, two triples, three home runs, 31 walks and 51 RBI.
-He's also stolen one base.
+- Arraez has 25 doubles, two triples, three home runs, 31 walks and 51 RBI (154 total hits).
+He has stolen one base.

 Arraez Recent Games